Read in 6 minutes

 By default managing Docker requires administrator privileges.
 If you want to run Docker commands as a non-root user without prepending

-sudo you need to add your user to the docker group which is created during the installation of the Docker CE package:
+sudo you need to add your user to the docker group which is created during the installation of the Docker CE package.
+You can do that by typing:

 sudo usermod -aG docker $USER